Can We Help You Find Your Next Church Home?

 Upcoming Events in which You Might Be Interested:

-CONVERGE 2025- Crossings Cedarmore, Bagdad, KY (North of Frankfort, KY).
+CONVERGE 2025- Crossings at Cedarmore, Bagdad, KY (North of Frankfort, KY).
 Cost this year will be $40 per college-aged person (until August 11th, after which registration will be more).
 Dates will be September 26-28.

 The 188th KBC annual gathering will be begin on November 10th with a Bi-vocational Pastors Dinner and Pastors' Conference.
 Annual Meeting is on November 11th.
 Host church is First Baptist Church of Cold Spring.
 To see about lodging and other details see the KBC website.